LewisCM14/rock-paper-scissors/README.md

 ## Unfixed Bugs

+- Firefox had a slight discrepancy in the landing page view height.
+Causing it to have a scroll bar which I didn’t intend.
+I deemed this not to currently be a major issue though.

+- The issues preventing me from scoring a 100% for web applications on Lighthouse.
+Lack of knowlage is the root cause of this.

 ## Deployment

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows: